r57zone/DSAdvance/README.md

 • **Adaptive triggers or light bar don't work in the game**<br>
-Add the game to the "HidHide" exceptions list and change the DSAdvance mode to `Only mouse` or `Xbox gamepad (only driving) & mouse aiming.`.
+Add the game to the "HidHide" exceptions list and change the DSAdvance mode to `Only mouse` or `Xbox gamepad (only driving) & mouse aiming`.